Miami Pedestrian Accidents Attorney

 - Lost wages

-An experienced accident attorney will be able to assist you in calculating the amount of damages which you are entitled to receive after an accident, including projecting the amount of future damages, such as future earnings.
-It is important to refrain from speaking with the insurance company prior to speaking to an attorney.
+A well-known and valuable experienced accident attorney will assist with calculating the damages which you are entitled to receive following an accident, including projecting the amount of future damages, such as future earnings.
+It’s vital to refrain from speaking with the insurance company prior to speaking to an attorney.
 Insurance companies will attempt to coerce you to accept their settlement offer, which often does not take into account a vast majority of your medical expenses and future expenses.
-Once you sign a settlement offer, you may be precluded from bringing a claim in the future, and it is therefore important to discuss this matter with an attorney prior to accepting the offer.
+Once you sign a settlement offer, you may be precluded from bringing a claim in the future, and it is critical to discuss this matter with an attorney prior to accepting the offer.

-If you or a loved one have been injured in a pedestrian accident, do not hesitate to contact the attorneys of Lipcon & Lipcon.
-Our attorneys have years of experience in handling the issues involved in any automobile accident, and will work closely with you during this time.
+Whether you or someone you know has been involved in a pedestrian accident, reach out to us at Lipcon & Lipcon.
+Our lawyers have extensive experience in handling the issues involved with automobile accidents.
 Pedestrians are often attempting to take the healthier alternative to get to their home or place of business.
-Contact our Miami, Florida office today for your initial free consultation.
+Contact our Miami, Florida office to begin your case with a free consultation.